 Keeping a swipe file can be a good practice to get into for a couple of reasons.
-First, it helps train you to slow down and actually look at the ads you see all around you every day.
+First, it helps train you to slow down and look at the ads you see around you every day.
 Second, it makes you think critically about these ads: What’s good/effective/creative and why?

-Your swipe file actually becomes a danger, though, if you look through it when you’re trying to write.
+Your swipe file becomes a danger, though, if you look through it when you’re trying to write.
 Why?
 Because you don’t want someone else’s words in your mind when you’re trying to come up with your own.

 Part of what makes great copy so effective is that it catches your attention and stays with you—which is exactly what you don’t want when you’re trying to create copy of your own.
 If you look at your swipe file while you’re trying to write copy, you’re going to be influenced by those words and those turns of phrase.